Skip to main content

 How Do Hormonal Imbalances Translate to Quantifiable Economic Costs?

 The endocrine disruptions precipitated by allostatic load have direct economic consequences.
 The connection between hormonal status and cognitive performance is well-documented.
 For example, testosterone in men is crucial for maintaining motivation, assertiveness, and spatial cognition.
-A program that inadvertently suppresses testosterone through is therefore penalizing the company with a less effective male workforce.
+A program that inadvertently suppresses testosterone through chronic stress is therefore penalizing the company with a less effective male workforce.

 Similarly, the hormonal fluctuations of perimenopause in women, if unsupported, can lead to significant symptoms like hot flashes, sleep disruption, and mood changes that impact work performance.
 A wellness program that ignores the need for personalized hormonal support ∞ such as low-dose testosterone or progesterone therapy ∞ is failing a significant portion of its experienced, senior-level workforce.
 The following table provides a model for translating these biological states into organizational costs.